Castiarina allensundholmi: Geographic

-The species probably has a larger geographic distribution, but this cannot be confirmed without considerable additional field work.
-Nevertheless, despite considerable research undertaken by entomological enthusiasts in the areas to the west of the Euabalong West sites since 1980, no further specimens have been found, indicating that the Euabalong West sites (which are ecotonal between mallee habitats to the west and open woodlands to the east) may be at or near the western geographic limit for this species.
+The species likely has a larger geographic distribution, but this cannot be confirmed without considerable additional field work.
+Despite considerable research undertaken by entomological enthusiasts in the areas to the west of the Euabalong West sites since 1980, no further specimens have been found, indicating that the Euabalong West sites (which are ecotonal between mallee habitats to the west and open woodlands to the east) may be at or near the western geographic limit for this species.

 Altitudinal

 The altitude where the three specimens in the type series were found averages 170 m above the 2015 sea level.

 The altitude of the Goobang Range locality is 565 m above the 2015 sea level.

 Temporal

-All five known adult specimens were found during October, from early October to late October.
+All five known adult specimens were found during October, varying from early to late in the month.

 The occurrence of emerged and active adult specimens at any particular site may vary several weeks earlier or later than typical for that site from one season to the next, due to natural variability in the seasons.